All Episodes

 But our founding fathers taught us that virtue is above honor.

-And we're right now we're discussing the mechanics of the dishonor and the the utter disrespect and disregard for laws.
+And right now, we're discussing the mechanics of the dishonor and the utter disrespect and disregard for laws.

 But our founding fathers taught us that the wisest laws cannot contain a people if they are not first virtuous.